Algomorph/ext_argparse/README.md

 `python3 -m estimate_hero_success.py --lembas_bread=25  --settings_file=lord_of_the_rings/the_two_towers/SamwiseConfig.yaml --save_settings`

-**Note**: it is up to you to ensure there are no shorthand conflicts with `settings_file` and `save_settings` (`sf` and `ss` shorthands, respectively) via innovative naming or custom `shorthand` arguments.
+**Note**: it is up to you to ensure there are no shorthand conflicts with `settings_file` and `save_settings` (`sf` and `ss` shorthands, respectively) via innovative naming or custom `shorthand` arguments to the constructors of your `Parameter` objects.

+**Note**: any subset of arguments can be provided from either or both sources, with any remaining parameters retaining default values.

+### Wildcard Parameter Values

 There is also a special value you can use in string arguments accepting _paths_ to resources, `!setting_file_location`, that will be substituted with the directory of the setting file inside the program (when such is specified).